jlgrock/jlgrock.github.io/_posts/2021/2021-01-25-setting-up-podman.md

 commands are analagous.
 You can, apparently, even alias podman in your bash shell to docker and it will work (mostly) the same from a user perspective.

-"Why is this complicated then?", you might ask.
+## Why is this complicated then?

 Well, it turns out that you can't run podman engine on anything but Linux.
 A long time ago, you had to be very specific what type of virtualization you were capatilizing on.
 Docker created [Docker Machine](https://github.com/docker/machine) which could control local and remote machines.
 Note that this tool is still used for remote machines with Swarm.
 Then Docker did some wonderous things to figure out how to make a Linux machine run in-memory as part of your Docker installation.
 This would run on the native container runner in each environment, (mostly) transparent to the user.
+This is what Docker runs on...

 | OS      | Virtualization Hypervisor           |